andersjbe/tandem-trivia/README.md

 # Tandem Trivia

-This is a React app I made as a coding challenge for my application to Tandem
+A React app I made as a coding challenge for my application to Tandem

 ## Setup